-Villas: Every second building is available for long-term rental.
+Villas: Every second building is available for long-term rental like the one we rented for a month.
 The rest are being renovated.

 Retreats: Open-air yoga studio – check.
 Eclectically-styled lounge lobby – check.
 Dozens of girls between the ages of 18 and 25 who spend most of their day at the pool – check.